 The Science of Addiction: How Drugs Affect the Brain

-For centuries, the theory behind drug addiction was labored in the fogs of awkward myths and misconceptions.
-Drug abusers were then depicted as individuals with lack of morality and willpower, not as patients with a chronic brain disease.
+For centuries, the theory of drug addiction was labored in the fogs of awkward myths and misconceptions.
+Drug abusers were then viewed as individuals who made poor decisions or lacked willpower, rather as patients suffering from a chronic brain disorder.

 Thanks to advances in scientific research.
-Drug addiction is now established as a disease that affects both brain and behavior.
-Revolutionary advances in neuroscience have revolutionized the views and understandings of drug addiction by scientists, enabling them to develop newer approaches to prevent and treat.
+Drug addiction is now established as a disease that changes the brain and how we behave.
+Revolutionary advances in neuroscience have revolutionized the views and understandings of drug addiction by scientists, enabling them to develop newer approaches to prevent and treat it.

 Even with these advances in neuroscience, still there are many who live with the traditional set of beliefs about drug addiction, and don't understand how drugs change the brain over time.
 This article is written to cover that knowledge gap by providing scientific information about how the brain responds to addictive drugs and how drugs change the normal functioning of the brain.

 The human brain is wired in a way that it can repeat life-sustaining activities by linking those activities with pleasure or reward.
-When any one does an action that satisfies a need or fulfills a desire, the brain's reward circuit gets activated to produce pleasure feelings.
-The brain then records the action, making it a highly desired experience that we like to perform again and again.
+When someone does an action that satisfies a need or fulfills a desire, the brain's reward circuit becomes activated to produce pleasure feelings.
+The brain then records the action, making it a highly desired experience that we want to repeat over and over.

-Within a few minutes after entering the body, drugs cause significant changes in the brain's reward system by overstimulating the circuit with dopamine.
-The euphoric effects that the brain gets because of elevated dopamine levels strongly reinforce the behavior of drug use, and create the motivation for users to do it again.
+Here's the thing: drugs trick the brain.
+They make it release dopamine way more than what our natural rewards do.
+Within a few minutes after entering the body, they cause significant changes in the brain's reward system by overloading the circuit with dopamine.
+The pleasure feelings that the brain gets because of this strongly encourages their drug use behavior, giving them the drive to do it again.

 Continued use of addictive drugs has long-term effects on the brain's pleasure and reward system.
 Imaging studies on drug addicts have provided strong evidence of physical changes in brain regions that are connected to motivation, learning, decision-making, memory, and self-control.
 Hyman and Malenka (2001) suggested that these changes could be at the structural, cellular, molecular, and genomic levels.